-A Military Voter who shows up at the polling location and has their Mail-in Absentee Ballot can go to the Clerk's Office, cancel their ballot, and then return with an "Authorization to Vote" form (SEE PAGE 33).
-They can then cast a ballot at the Polling Location.
-If they don't have their ballot, the Election Officer should call the Clerk's Office to verify that haven't returned a ballot.
-After this verification, the voter should complete the SBE 32, the Oath of Voter (SEE PAGE 38), and sign the E-Poll Book once they have returned.
-The reasoning behind this is that a military voter who completes an FPCA (Federal Postcard Application) automatically gets issued a mail-in ballot for an entire election year.
-If they return from deployment or have switched bases, they may never have received the ballot mailed to them.
-Military individuals get special consideration because of these circumstances.
+A Military Voter who shows up at the polling location and has their Mail-in Absentee Ballot can go to the Clerk's Office, cancel their ballot, and then return with an "Authorization to Vote" form (SEE PAGE 30).
+They can then cast a ballot at the polling location.
+If they do not have their ballot, the Election Officer should call the Clerk's Office to verify that have not returned a ballot.
+After